graalvm/graalvm-demos/graalpy-install-package/README.md

 ## (Optional) Build and Run a Native Executable

-If you [installed GraalVM](https://www.graalvm.org/downloads/), you can use GraalVM Native Image to build this Java-Python application into a native executable and then run it.
+If you [installed GraalVM](https://www.graalvm.org/downloads/), you can use GraalVM Native Image to build this Java-Python application into a native executable and then run it for reduced footprint and better startup performance.

 > Note: The Native Image build configuration files are in [src/main/resources/META-INF/native-image](src/main/resources/META-INF/native-image).
 For more information, see [Native Image Build Configuration](https://www.graalvm.org/latest/reference-manual/native-image/overview/BuildConfiguration/).

-1. Build a native executable:
+1. Build the application as above.
     ```bash
+    mvn package
+    ```

+2. Run the application to prepare it for the GraalVM Native Image build.
+This enables the [GraalVM Native Image Tracing Agent](https://www.graalvm.org/latest/reference-manual/native-image/guides/configure-with-tracing-agent/) to collect metadata required to build the native executable.
+Use the application by changing fonts and clicking buttons, to let the agent collect the required runtime information.
+    ```bash
+    mvn exec:exec -Pnative
+    ```

+3. Build a native executable:
+    ```bash
     mvn package -Pnative
     ```
     It creates the native executable called `package-graalpy` in the _target/_ directory.

-2. Run the native executable:
+4. Run the native executable:
     ```bash
     ./target/package-graalpy
     ```
+    Because the application is using AWT, you still need to set the `JAVA_HOME` environment variable to a valid JDK distribution, so that AWT can load resources that are shipped with the JDK.

 See the [pom.xml](./pom.xml) file for configuration details.